ChunHLi/ProjectMMBN/README.md

 =========================================================================================================================

 -Pause game (Kah soon, you should do it, good practice).
--Buster Charge (Kah soon, Try to implement it!)
 -add manual animation of retreating menu when switch from choosing chips to battling (I'll do it).